Maverick (roller coaster): Layout

 Two trains are loaded and dispatched simultaneously.
 The front train is launched while the rear train sits at the bottom of the lift hill.
 Once the front train has reached the tunnel, the rear train is launched.
 The ride starts out with a LSM launch up a 105 ft hill at 20 degrees.
-At the top of the hill, the train drops 100 ft at a 95 degree angle.
+At the top of the hill, the train drops 100 ft at a 95-degree angle.
 The train reaches a speed of 57 mph then goes through a series of banked turns, twisting right, left, and then right again.
 It then goes over a 74 ft airtime hill, followed by a turn to the right into the Twisted Horseshoe Roll that features two 360-degree corkscrew rolls, back-to-back, with a 180-degree banked curve between the two corkscrews.
-The train then makes a turn to the right into the tunnel, which features special effects such as blue LED strips.
+The train then makes a turn to the right into the tunnel, during which riders slow down and encounter multiple railroad crossing signs and lanterns.

 From the tunnel, which is underneath the station, the train is launched at 70 mph, traveling for 400 ft.
 At the end of the tunnel, it goes up a hill with trim brakes, followed by a high-banked curve.
 The train then goes through a turn to the right into a canyon with an S-curve (where the heartline roll was originally supposed to be installed).
-Water bombs shoot off as the train enters the canyon.
+Originally, water bombs shot off as the train enters the canyon, but this has since been removed.
 The train then passes under the lift hill through an over banked turn at 92 degrees.
 It then turns to the right into another overbanked turn followed by an airtime hill.
 The train then turns to the right into the brake run.
 One cycle of the ride lasts about 2 minutes and 30 seconds.

 Trains/theme

 Maverick features six three-car steam-era style trains that seat twelve passengers each.
 The trains have tiered seating and are named and colored as follows: Bret, Brass; Brent, Gunmetal; Ben, Iron; Beau, Gold; Bart, Silver; Sam, Copper.
 The restraint system, similar to Accelerator Coasters, includes a hydraulic over the shoulder harness and an interlocking seat belt.
 The station features an elevated dual unloading and loading platform enabling two trains to be loaded and unloaded simultaneously.
 Maverick features western music, contributing to the western theme.
 There is also an elevator shaft designed to look like a silo, that also contributes to the western theme.
 The passenger height restriction was initially set to a minimum of 48 in.
 In May 2007, the height restriction was raised to a minimum of 52 in per recommendations made by Intamin.
-At the 2015 Winter Chill Out, Cedar Point announced that the traditional over the shoulder restraints would be replaced with the soft vest style restraints seen on Intimidator 305 at Kings Dominion.
+At the 2015 Winter Chill Out, Cedar Point announced that the traditional over the shoulder restraints would be replaced with the soft vest style restraints found on Pantherian at Kings Dominion.